Kyrgyz university, AIOU to set up distance learning institute

 -

-Kyrgyz university, AIOU to set up distance learning instituteJanuary 11, 2017Print : Islamabad
+Kyrgyz university, AIOU to set up distance learning instituteJanuary 11, 2017Print : National

 Islamabad: International University of Kyrgyzstan (IUK) and Allama Iqbal Open University (AIOU) will establish a joint distance learning institute for the benefit of their students and academic staff.